LVN Cover Letter Writing Tips and Sample

 A resume shows off your work experience, but an LVN cover letter is your chance to show what makes you human rather than just a collection of facts.
 A cover letter gives future employers a better idea of how you interact with patients and coworkers.
 If you’re wondering how to write a memorable cover letter or are looking for some writing tips, check out our advice below.

 The term licensed vocational nurse (LVN) is interchangeable with licensed practical nurse (LPN).
 The only difference is that LVN is used in California and Texas, while all other states use the term LPN.
-Predictions indicate that the demand for LVNs will remain the same over the next decade, but you can still expect plenty of competition when searching for jobs.
+Predictions indicate that the demand for LVNs will rise by 5% over the next decade — which is faster than the average for all other job titles — but you can still expect plenty of competition when searching for work.

-Check out our sample cover letter for LVN job seekers:
+Need more guidance?
+Check out our sample cover letter for LVN job seekers.

 LVN Cover Letter Example